creatim-slo/TranslationBundle/README.md

 Add this bundle to your application
 ===================================

-    composer require kilik/translation-bundle
+    composer require cavernbay/translation-bundle

-Than, add this line to your AppKernel.php:
+Then, add this line to your bundles.php:

         $bundles = [
             // ...
-            new Kilik\TranslationBundle\KilikTranslationBundle(),
+            new CavernBay\TranslationBundle\CavernBayTranslationBundle(),
             // ...
         ];